 This morning I had the opportunity to present at the New York State Association for Computers and Technology in Education’s annual Leadership Summit in Troy, NY.
-When I pitched the proposal a few months ago, I was really leaning heavily on technology as the focus: what strategies using technology could leaders employ to model learning and collaboration.
+When I pitched the proposal a few months ago, I was really leaning heavily on technology as the focus: what strategies could leaders employ to model learning and collaboration?
 As the last few months have unfolded and my thinking has been influenced less by technology and Web 2.0 and more by things like Understanding by Design and designing learning communities, the impetus behind this presentation changed to reflect that.

-Above is the slide deck I used, which, as the participants in the session will concur, most of which were not used.
+Above is the slide deck I used, which, as the participants in the session will concur, most of which we did not see.
 Again, we took time to talk to one another and to discuss some of the questions that came up, which is the real reason why we were there.
 However, when I began designing this in its slide form last week, I wanted to do it in the style that I would ask a teacher to design a unit of study, so I used UbD to do it.
 I started with what I wanted my audience to leave with: my transfer goal.
 I came up with this:

 I want you to learn the specific challenges facing education today so that, in the long run, you will be able to, on your own, create innovative and collaborative solutions to overcome them.